jswoodburn/DevOps-Course-Starter/README.md

 ```

 5. You can check the app is running by visiting `http://<host-VM-IP>:5000` in a browser, replacing the <> section with each host IP address that you want to QC.

+## Running the app in a Docker container

+The app is set up to run in docker in development or production.
+You can also create an image to run the tests.
+In all the cases below `-it` can be replaced with `d` to run in detached mode.

+### Development

+Run:

+    docker build --target development --tag todo-app:dev .

+Then:

+    docker run -it --env-file .env --publish 8081:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/todo-app/todo_app todo-app:dev

+### Production

+Run:

+    docker build --target production --tag todo-app:prod .

+Then:

+    docker run -it --env-file .env --publish 8081:8088 todo-app:prod

+### Tests

+Run:

+    docker build --target tests --tag todo-app:test .

+Then:

+    docker run -it todo-app:test